-- Select the maximum temperature (250 °C). - Heat up the empty oven for at least one hour. - At the end of the heating up time, turn the function selector to 0 and the temperature selector to •.
+- Select the maximum temperature (250 °C). - Heat up the empty oven for at least one hour. - After heating up, turn the function selector to 0.

 Cleaning the oven compartment after heating it up for the first time

 The oven gets hot during operation.
 You could burn yourself on the heating elements, the oven compartment, or accessories.